Handling Milking Centre Washwater

 In addition, farm operations that have a nutrient management strategy (NMS) are required to comply by January 1, 2016, or when they undertake a project that involves one of the three scenarios listed above, whichever comes first.

 An existing dairy producer who is not required to prepare an NMS under the Regulation and does not apply for a building permit for the three scenarios listed is not affected by the new regulation, assuming there is no negative effect to the environment.
 However, operators should always follow best management practices and dispose of milking centre washwater in an environmentally safe manner.

 Figure 2.
-Washwater added to a manure runoff storage.
+Washwater added to a manure runoff storage system.

 A proven means of handling milking centre washwater is to add it to liquid manure or manure runoff storage (Figure 2).
 The milking centre washwater can be applied to the land along with the liquid manure or runoff material.
 Consider this alternative if:

-Liquid manure systems require 240 days storage (with exceptions as defined in the regulations).
+Liquid manure storage systems must have 240 days of storage capacity (with exceptions as defined in the regulations).
 Concrete, earthen and steel storage facilities are commonly used for containing liquid manure or runoff.
 Any concrete or steel storage that is adequate for liquid manure is also adequate for storing milking centre washwater.
-Further information on the siting, sizing and design of manure, runoff and washwater storages is available in NMA, 2002, O.Reg.
+Further information on the siting, sizing and design of manure, runoff and washwater storage is available in NMA, 2002, O.Reg.
 267/03 as amended.

 Figure 3.
 Store washwater separately.